theking2/php-csp-builder/README.md

 # php-csp-builder
-Simple Content-Security-Policy builder
+Simple Content-Security-Policy builder.
+Enums protect for typos, but are currently incomplete

 # Interface
- * `public function addCspPolicies(string $resource, array $values): CspBuilder`
+ * `public function addCspPolicies(CspDirective $directive, array $values): CspBuilder`
- * `public function addCspPolicy(string $resource, string $value): CspBuilder`
+ * `public function addCspPolicy(CspDIrective $directive, CspSource $value): CspBuilder`
- * `public function addCspPolicyNonce(string $resource) : CspBuilder`
+ * `public function addCspPolicyNonce(CspDirective $directive) : CspBuilder`
  * `public function getNonce(): string`
  * `public function getCspHeader(): string`
  * `public function setCspHeader(): void`

+Most function return this that allows for chaining.

 ## addCspPolicies
-Adds an array of policies to a resource, well overwrite existing policies
+Deprecated use one of the other instead.
+Adds an array of policies to a directive, well overwrite existing policies.

 ## addCspPolicy
-Adds one policy to the list for a resource
+Adds one policy to the list for a directive

+## addCspPolicyUrl
+Adds a URL to the list for a directive

 ## addCspPolicyNonce
-Adds the nonce to a resource.
+Adds the nonce to a directive.
 The nonce is calculated at constuction

 ## getNonce
 Return the current nonce as string